Our Learning Program

 In the ELC, this is lived out by what we believe:

-- We believe that all children can succeed and are unique, special people created by God.
-We accept and value children’s cultural differences and abilities, and promote a sense of belonging
+- We believe that all children no matter their abilities, cultural difference or ethnicity, can succeed and are unique, special people made by God.
+We welcome, accept and value all children and promote a sense of belonging

 - We believe that children's voice is to be valued and respected.
 Children’s voice drives our learning environment.
 Children are free to express and develop their identity and share their feelings and ideas